-What we love about the Krochet Kids organization is that they help women live better lives by giving them the opportunity to earn money through hand crafting.
+What we love about Krochet Kids International is that they help women live better lives by giving them the opportunity to earn money through hand crafting.
 They don’t believe in handouts, they believe in empowerment.
 Thanks to Krochet Kids, hundreds of women and many more hundreds of children have become educated and have learned they have the power to create a better life for themselves.

 Krochet Kids sells more than hats and other clothing.
 They also offer inspirational posters.
 We selected our favorite to give away to one person at random who enters our contest, called “Who Empowers You?”

 Simply answer the question, enter your name and email address so we can contact the winner and you’ll have a chance to win this poster.
 It’s a limited edition poster, signed and numbered by the maker.
 Lion Brand purchased it here so if you want to purchase one yourself, you can do so.
 There were only 100 posters made so order quickly if you want one!
 We also framed it for the winning entry.

 The poster is a great reminder to all of us.
 You are more capable than you think.

 Kohl Crecelius and two of his friends from high school wanted to do something meaningful with their lives and they decided to use their crochet skills to make it happen.
 When I first heard their idea five years ago — California surfer guy who loves to crochet beanies and wants to use that skill to lift people out of poverty — I could not have imagined how that story would develop.

 They weren’t exactly sure how they would use their crochet skills for good until one of the friends took a trip to Uganda.
 There he met people who had been living in government camps for over 20 years.
 Rebels had attacked their villages and these people had no other means of survival.
 They were poor, uneducated and had little hope for their future.
 A generation of children had grown up in the camps knowing no other life.